 Change.org is a global organization.
 Your personal information may be stored and processed in any country where we have facilities or in which we engage service providers, and by using the platforms you consent to the transfer of your personal information to countries outside of your country of residence, including the United States, which may have different data protection rules than those of your country.

-The Change.org website is certified under the U.S.-EU Safe Harbor Framework and the U.S.-Swiss Safe Harbor Framework as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal information from EU member countries and Switzerland.
+Change.org complies with the U.S.-EU Safe Harbor Framework as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal information from European Union member countries.
+Change.org has certified that it adheres to the Safe Harbor Privacy Principles of notice, choice, onward transfer, security, data integrity, access, and enforcement.
 With the recent European Court of Justice ruling no longer recognizing the Safe Harbor Framework, Change.org has put in place other means to safely and legally store the personal data of our European users in the US.
+To learn more about the Safe Harbor program, and to view Change.org’s certification, please visit http://export.gov/safeharbor/.

 How to contact usThe best way to get in touch with our Privacy Officer is to email our Help Center.
 You could send us a letter, but we have to say we don’t love snail mail - we are a tech company, after all.